chef/chef-web-docs/content/custom_resources_notes.md

 end
 ```

-When the `converge_by` block is run in why-run mode, it will only log `touch "/tmp/foo"` and will not run the code inside the block.
+When the `converge_by` block is run in why-run mode, it will only log `touch "/tmp/foo"` and won't run the code inside the block.

-A `converge_by` block that is not wrapped in an idempotency check will always cause the resource to be updated, and will always cause notifications to fire.
+A `converge_by` block that'sn't wrapped in an idempotency check will always cause the resource to be updated, and will always cause notifications to fire.
 To prevent this, a properly written resource should wrap all `converge_by` checks with an idempotency check.
 The [`converge_if_changed`]({{< relref "custom_resources.md#converge_if_changed" >}}) block may be used instead which will wrap a `converge_by` block with an idempotency check for you.

 ```ruby
 action :run do